• Home

 The shaping of a day

-In like manner we often postpone to tomorrow what we should do today as if we knew what tomorrow will be like.
+In like manner we often postpone to tomorrow what we should do today, as if we knew what tomorrow would be like.
 All these patterns exhibit an erroneous assumption which can be quite misleading at times.

 What this vacuity implies

-This void, in the realm of knowledge, entails we cannot rehearse.
-Therefore we must remain flexible and prepared for all sorts of possibilities.
+This void, in the realm of knowledge, entails that we cannot rehearse.
+Therefore, we must remain flexible and prepared for all sorts of possibilities.
 Nothing should be taken for granted.
-But happily, in the midst of all this, there is a fantastic news: God has no vacuum in the realm of knowledge.
+But happily, in the midst of all this, there is fantastic news: God has no vacuum in the realm of knowledge.
 He knows everything, including what a day may bring forth.
-Therefore He can prepare us and guide us accordingly.
+Therefore, He can prepare us and guide us accordingly.

 There are many verses stating the case clearly.
 Here are a few of them: